 Step 1: Press Apps.
 Scroll to Stats/List Editor (use the arrow keys on the keypad to scroll).
 Press Enter.
 If you don’t have the stats/list editor you can download it here.

 Step 2: Clear the list editor of data: press F1 8.

-Step 6: Tell the calculator you want stats for the list called “IQ” by entering Alpha,9 Alpha,1 into the “List:” box.
+Step 6: Tell the calculator you want stats for the list called “IQ” by entering ALPHA 9 ALPHA 1 into the “List:” box.
 The calculator should automatically put the cursor there for you.
-Press Enter.
+Press ENTER twice.

 Step 7:Read the results.
 Q1 is listed as Q1X (in our example, Q1X=2).
 Q3 is listed as Q3X (Q3X=8.5).
 To find the IQR, subtract Q1 from Q3 on the Home screen.
 The IQR is 8.5-2=6.5.